joshbruce/content-joshbruce.com/content/web-development/on-constraints/internet-bandwidth/content.md

 But, "I'm not a designer" is the retort I hear most…

-"Then you have 7 hours to practice and become more cross-functional and learn a new skill…become more 'full-stack'," is the counter I will offer, with sincere love and respect for all that you are; after-all I still say I'm not "developer" because I really like "designing" things; so, I make development go faster to spend more time thinking and designing new things instead of continuing to complicate what's already there.
+"Then you have 7 hours to practice and become more cross-functional and learn a new skill…become more 'full-stack'," is the counter I will offer, with sincere love and respect for all that you are; after-all I still say I'm not a "developer" because I really like "designing" things; so, I make development go faster to spend more time thinking and designing new things instead of continuing to complicate what's already there.

 Thanks for letting me get that off my chest.
 I really do appreciate it.